LHS PTO Guide to Communications 2018-2019

 · LHS WEBSITE

-The LHS website is easy to navigate and contains a wealth of information.
-Before you dash off an email, try to find the answer on the website.
+The LHS website contains a wealth of information.
+Answers to most questions may be found there.
 Want to know what your student heard over the PA during announcements?
 Go to the website.
 Confused about a date?
 A calendar of upcoming events, daily announcements, important notices, curriculum information and much, much more is only a click away.

 Bookmark the website and return often for updates.

-The listserv gives up-to-the-minute information about LHS and PTO activities and events.
-The listserv is sent once a week on Fridays and, if needed, during the week.
-The listserv provides a timely calendar of community events and important announcements and reminders.
-All LHS parents should subscribe to the listserv.
+The Weekly Announcements provide up-to-the-minute information about LHS and PTO activities and events.
+The Weekly Announcements are sent once a week on Fridays and, if needed, during the week.
+The WA’s provide a timely calendar of community events and important announcements and reminders.
+All LHS parents should subscribe to the Weekly Announcements.
 Freshmen parents should be sure they subscribe BEFORE school begins in September so that they don’t miss important information during the summer before the beginning of the school year.
-To subscribe, please go to: https://www.lhspto.org/donate
+To subscribe, please go to: https://www.lhspto.org/donate.

 · LHS PTO WEBSITE